Kafka mesh filter in Envoy

 Currently, to provide mesh capability, we decompose the received record batch from downstream producers into separate records, and then submit them to upstream-facing ones.
 As the Kafka brokers append batches of records, this means that we could have a race condition, when multiple consumers’ original batches get interwoven.

-The work involved here could be to figure out librdkafka’s internals and how to submit a whole pre-formatted batch, instead of using the typical send
+The work involved here could be to figure out librdkafka’s internals and how to submit a whole pre-formatted batch, instead of using the typical send API.

 Another thing is that records headers need to be captured — right now we forward only record key and value.